Happiness-Chung/TeleMorphor/README.md

 ## Result Analysis

 ### 🎁 Evaluation Package
-To facilitate higher-quality motion-location editing, we have curated an evaluation package that includes our manually collected in-the-wild and synthetic videos and existing benchmark videos collected from MotionEditor and the TaiChi dataset.
-In addition, we provide the baseline results obtained from baseline models (Follow-Your-Pose, ControlVideo, MasaCtrl, MotionDirector, and MotionEditor).
+To facilitate higher-quality motion-location editing, we have curated an evaluation package that includes our manually collected in-the-wild and synthetic videos, as well as existing benchmark videos from MotionEditor and the TaiChi dataset.
+Additionally, we provide the baseline results obtained from baseline models (Follow-Your-Pose, ControlVideo, MasaCtrl, MotionDirector, and MotionEditor).
 You can integrate your own results on top of the package and then compare the performances with the baseline results.
 The evaluation code is provided in the `TeleMorphor(Extended_MotionEditor)/evals/video_eval_avg.py`.
 And you can also access the human evaluation template in the provided repository via its URL.
 In addition, the refinement of this evaluation package is appreciated.

 ### 🔍 What Progress Have We Made?